javierjulio/python-koans-completed/README.md

   tuple('Surprise!')  # ('S', 'u', 'r', 'p', 'r', 'i', 's', 'e', '!')
   ```

 * Unlike Ruby the last line in a method *does not* return that value.
 Need to use `return` statement.
+Also methods must be called using parens.

   ```python
   def pointless_method(self, a, b):